Planning your route – eight of the best!

 - Plan your miles and route

 - Tell your friends and family that you’re taking part in Tour de Devon and encourage them to sign up as well.
-We need as many people as possible to take part so we can care for more patients across Exeter, Mid and East Devon.
+We need as many people as possible to take part so we can care for more patients and their families

 - Check you have all the safety kit you need, e.g. helmet, water, mobile phone